Anatomy web based movie

 - Ligaments: Ligaments are strong rope like tissue that connects bones to other bones and help hold tendons in place providing stability to the joints.
 The plantar fascia is the longest ligament in the foot, originating at the calcaneous, heel bone, and continuing along the bottom surface of the foot to the forefoot.
 It is responsible for the arches of the foot and provides shock absorption.
+Experts from the leak detection pros serving corona, California will conduct slab leak detection for you.
 A common cause of heel pain in adults, plantar fasciitis can occur when repetitive micro tears occur in the plantar fascia from overuse.
 Ankle sprains, the most commonly reported injury to the foot and ankle area, involve ligament strain, and usually occur to the talo-fibular ligament and the calcaneo-fibular ligament.

 - Muscles: Muscles are fibrous tissue capable of contracting to cause body movement.
 There are 20 muscles in the foot and these are classified as intrinsic or extrinsic.
 The intrinsic muscles are those located in the foot and are responsible for toe movement.
 The extrinsic muscles are located outside the foot in the lower leg.
 The gastrocnemius or calf muscle is the largest of these and assists with movement of the foot.
 Muscle strains occur usually from overuse of the muscle in which the muscle is stretched without being properly warmed up.